jabezinu/pazion/admin/NOTIFICATION_SOUND_SETUP.md

-# Notification Sound Setup
+# Notification System Setup

 ## Overview
-The admin panel now automatically plays a notification sound when new messages are received from clients.
+The admin panel now automatically notifies you when new messages are received from clients with both sound and browser notifications.

 ## How It Works

 1. **Automatic Polling**: The system checks for new messages every 10 seconds
 2. **Sound Notification**: When a new unread message is detected, a notification sound plays immediately
+3. **Browser Notification**: A system notification appears in your device's notification center
-3. **Fallback System**: If the audio file is not available, a generated beep sound plays instead
+4. **Fallback System**: If the audio file is not available, a generated beep sound plays instead

+## Browser Notifications

+When you first load the admin panel, you'll be asked to allow notifications.
+Click "Allow" to receive notifications in your device's notification section.

+The notification will show:
+- Title: "New Contact Message"
+- Sender's name
+- Preview of the message (first 100 characters)

 ## Adding a Custom Notification Sound (Optional)